 Free VST Instruments – The Full List

-To access the full list immediately:
+To access the basic version of the full list immediately:

 What is your favourite library for film scoring?
 Free or paid, let me know in the comments!